 Associate Professor and Chair of Psychology

 Christopher Ferguson holds a Ph.D. in clinical psychology from the University of Central Florida.
 He has clinical experience particularly in working with offender and juvenile justice populations as well as conducting evaluations for child protective services.
-His research interests include examining the effects of media on behavior, such as video game violence, thin-ideal media or advertising effects.
 In 2013 he was awarded a Distinguished Early Career Professional Award from Division 46 (media psychology and technology) of the American Psychological Association.
+In 2014 he was named a fellow of the American Psychological Association through Division 1 (General Psychology, effective January, 2015).
 In addition to his academic work he has published a historical mystery novel entitled Suicide Kings.
 He lives in Winter Springs with his wife and young son.

 - Ph.D., clinical psychology, University of Central Florida